-If you reduce your default cover and you would then be paying the 'high risk rate', you will continue to pay premiums at the 'default rate'.
+If you have default cover and reduce it and this would result in you paying the 'high risk rate', we will keep your 'occupational rating' at the 'default rate'.

-However, if you fix your cover below the default level of cover, and you would then be paying the 'high risk rate', we will change your premiums to the 'high risk rate'.
+But if you fix your cover below the default level of cover and you would then be paying the 'high risk rate', we will change your premiums to the 'high risk rate'.